 Skellig Michael is a rugged, remote island located just off the western coast of Ireland.
 Those who travel here rave about it.
-And now, with the lure of seeing where Star Wars: A Force Awakens and The Last Jedi are filmed, visitors are arriving by the hundreds to this island.
+Not only is Skellig Michael a beautiful, off the beaten path excursion in Ireland, it was also a filming sight for Star Wars: A Force Awakens.
+Visitors arrive by the hundreds to visit this island.

 We wanted to visit Skellig Michael not so much because it was a Star Wars filming location, but to visit some place unique, a destination that seemed remote and unheard of.
 Really, we just wanted to explore those stone pathways and have those awesome views featured in the movie.